Benjamin-Blocksom/CV/README.md

 * **Translator** - Self-employed (2014-Present).
 Interpret, subtitle, and translate documents from Brazilian Portuguese and Latin American Spanish.
 Most recently, I provided HBO with subtitles of the Brazilian President's speech delivered to the U.N. for use in broadcast to millions of viewers.

 * **Band Leader** - Washington Talent Agency (2012-2014).
 Oversee small group of direct reports (musicians) and handle all logistics for providing live sound at high-profile weddings and events in the Washington, D.C. area.
-Interface with clients and multiple third-party vendors in high-stress situations.
+Interface with clients and multiple third-party vendors under tight deadlines at highly emotionally-charged events.